heptarch/heptarch.github.io/drafts/tarkovsky.md

    <i>by Tun Casey</i> <br>

 <br>
-Tun Casey is a final-year graduate student at the Vernon Centre, with interests in Russian and Italian cinema, historiography, and continental literature.
+Tun is a final-year graduate student at the Vernon Centre, with interests in Russian and Italian cinema, historiography, and continental literature.
  </div>